Western Animation: Donald Duck

 - Ensemble Dark Horse: Believe it or not, this was invoked; the book "Mickey and the Gang" by historian David Gerstein reveals that Walt Disney already thought Donald would be his next star, organizing press kits to theaters that were showing Don's debut, The Wise Little Hen.

-- Escaped Animal Rampage: The cartoon "Donald Duck and the Gorilla" has a gorilla escaping from the local zoo and encountering Donald.
+- Escaped Animal Rampage: The cartoon "Donald Duck and the Gorilla" has a Killer Gorilla escaping from the local zoo and encountering Donald.

 - Escalating War: Used frequently in later shorts, usually against Chip and Dale.